 Labor problems continue to mount for the Qantas group, with Jetstar customer service staff the latest to take industrial action.
 Jetstar check-in representatives will refuse to collect excess baggage fees from passengers for 24 hr. on Oct.
 14, the Australian Services Union (ASU) says.
 The union and the airline have been attempting to negotiate a new contract.
 The ASU says this is the first time it has taken industrial action against the airline.
 The “No Weigh Day” will affect Sydney, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Qantas Labor Strife Spreads To Jetstar Subsidiary".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Qantas Labor Strife Spreads To Jetstar Subsidiary".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.